 A person who is not lawfully present in the United States shall not be eligible for admission to any University System institution which, for the two most recent academic years, did not admit all academically qualified applicants (except for cases in which applicants were rejected for non-academic reasons).
 Based on these policies, an enrollment flag will prevent enrollment for anyone who has been admitted, but has not provided proof of lawful presence.
 Instructions for providing proof of lawful presence:

 If you have already completed and submitted the Free Application for Federal Student Aid (FAFSA) and named UGA as a recipient, then you may not need to take further action.
 Students who are either U.S. citizens or eligible non-citizens (does not apply to international students on a visa) for federal student aid purposes can submit a FAFSA.
 For citizenship confirmation purposes, UGA will need to receive your processed FAFSA data from the U.S. Department of Education confirming your citizenship status by May 1.
 UGA will receive notification of this at the same time that you will receive the electronic Acknowledgement Form from the U.S. Department of Education which is usually 3-5 days following your electronic submission of the FAFSA or approximately 3 weeks following a paper FAFSA submission.
 If you are not an immigrant on a visa, do not submit a FAFSA or the FAFSA process does not confirm your citizenship status, you will need to provide citizenship documentation to us.
 The following documents may be used for verification purposes.
-We will accept photocopies of the first eight types of documents, but a certified birth certificate must be original.
-Copies may be faxed to 706-542-6330.
 Only one document is required.

-- A Certified Birth Certificate showing that you were born in the United States or a U.S. Territory; a photocopy is not acceptable.
-This must be delivered or mailed to the Office of Graduate Admissions.
-We are not able to return these documents.
+- Certified Birth Certificate showing that you were born in the United States or a U.S. Territory; a photocopy is not acceptable.

 F-1 or J-1 visa status students: